 The social programme is an important part of any summer school experience, and is great way for students to socialise and practice their English with each other.
 In addition to traditional activities such as sports tournaments, talent shows and discos, other examples of Bucksmore activities include:

 The College is transformed into a crime scene, as one of the counsellors have been murdered!
 Students are all given characters and new identities, and spend the evening solving clues and gaining information from each other in order to find out who the murderer is.

-After an initial orientation of this historic city, students are encouraged to discover Cambridge with their friends in their ‘freestyle’ periods – when students can sign out of the College in small groups of friends to explore the surrounding area.
+After an initial orientation of their chosen location, students are encouraged to discover their surroundings with their friends in their ‘freestyle’ periods – when students can sign out of the school in small groups of friends to explore the local shops, landmarks and cafés.